meetmakwana19/about-git/README.md

 This ".git" folder has all the information regarding our performed gut operations and handles all the git services.
 ".git' spits the required files we need into our working directory which is known as Repository.

+Please checkout just the guide.txt file as others were just sample files which were experimented on.